Sacramento Truck Accident Lawyer

 - Significant disfigurement

-Where are Truck Accidents the Most Common in Sacramento?
+Where are Truck Accidents the Most Common in Sacramento County?

 As the capital of California, Sacramento is a bustling city that’s home to the intersection of multiple major state and interstate highways.
 Interstate 80, is one of the longest routes in the country, connects Sacramento to San Francisco and Reno, Denver, Salt Lake and the East Coast.
 Interstate 80 is the main roadway for long-haul and short-haul truckers.
 Other major highways that intersected Sacramento in connection trucking routes across the country include: